PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/terraform-cloud-sentinel-and-run-tasks-integration.md

 ```
 * Once that's been done in your text file hit the next button in Prisma Cloud.
 * This will bring up another policy.
 Copy and paste this below the above policy and write a note that this will be saved as `prismacloud.sentinel`.
-* We don't need to alter this at all policy at all.
-It should look similar to the below code block:
+* If you copy from the console UI you won't need to alter the below policy.
+If you copy from this tutorial, replace the values in the `<>` brackets with the correct values.

 ```hcl
 import "http"